CurryPando/weather/weather-app/README.md

 `./src` contains the builk of the code

-&ensp;L `./assets` has folders to store images and styles, so any PNG and CSS files will be here
+&emsp;L `./assets` has folders to store images and styles, so any PNG and CSS files will be here

-&ensp;L `./components` has the components
+&emsp;L `./components` has the components

-&emsp;L `./Common` has components that are used multiple times, or that could conceivable be used multiple times in a more complex application
+&emsp;&emsp;L `./Common` has components that are used multiple times, or that could conceivable be used multiple times in a more complex application

-&emsp;L `./Navbar` has components used in the Navbar
+&emsp;&emsp;L `./Navbar` has components used in the Navbar

-&ensp;L `./utility` as typescript files that are used to keep hooks, common functions, and common variables
+&emsp;L `./utility` as typescript files that are used to keep hooks, common functions, and common variables

-&emsp;L `./hooks` keep all of the hooks (useWeatherData)
+&emsp;&emsp;L `./hooks` keep all of the hooks (useWeatherData)

 # How to run